Incremental Maintenance of Maximal Cliques in a Dynamic Graph: Experimental Evaluation

+We consider the following prior algorithms for comparison with $\sdiff$: (1) $\stix$ (Stix~\cite{S04}) computes on a dynamic graph by incrementally adding one edge at a time; (2) $\ov$ (Ottosend and Vomlel~\cite{OV10}) computes on a dynamic graph by incrementally adding a set of edges; (3) $\mcmei$ (Sun et al.~\cite{SW+17}) computes on a dynamic graph by incrementally adding one edge at a time.
+For the algorithms ($\stix$, $\mcmei$) that support only single edge additions, we simulate the addition of a batch of edges by inserting the edges one at a time.

-\textbf{Metrics:}~We evaluate the performance of algorithms through the following metrics: \textbf{(1)}~total computation time for determining new maximal cliques and subsumed maximal cliques when a batch of new edges is added to the graph; \textbf{(2)}~change-sensitiveness, i.e, total computation time as a function of size of total change.
-We define the size of the total change as the cumulative sum of the number of edges in the new and subsumed maximal cliques.
+\textbf{Metrics:}~We evaluate the performance of algorithms through the following metrics: \textbf{(1)}~total computation time for determining new maximal cliques and subsumed maximal cliques when a batch of new edges is added to the graph; \textbf{(2)}~change-sensitiveness, i.e, total computation time as a function of the size of the total change.
+We define the size of the total change in terms of edges denoted as change-in-edges as the cumulative sum of the number of edges in the new and subsumed maximal cliques.
 For example, if there are two new maximal cliques of sizes $3$ and $4$, and one subsumed clique of size $2$, the number of edges of a new maximal clique of size $3$ is ${3 \choose 2} = 3$, the number of edges of another new maximal clique of size $4$ is ${4 \choose 2} = 6$, and the number of edges of the subsumed clique of size $2$ is ${2 \choose 2} = 1$.
-Hence, the size of total change is $3 + 6 + 1 = 10$; \textbf{(3)}~memory cost, which includes the space required to store the graph as well as additional data structures used by the algorithm; and \textbf{(4)}~cumulative computation time (through a series of incremental updates) as a function of the size of the batch.
-In all the plots, we report the median of $5$ different runs of the algorithms.
+Hence, the size of total change is $3 + 6 + 1 = 10$.
+We also consider the size of change in terms of nodes denoted as change-in-nodes where we compute the cumulative number of nodes of all cliques in the change set; \textbf{(3)}~memory cost, which includes the space required to store the graph as well as additional data structures used by the algorithm; and \textbf{(4)}~cumulative computation time (through a series of incremental updates) as a function of the size of the batch.